-As for the health benefits, it’s thought that Ginseng has positive effects on the cardiovascular, immune, and neuronal system, but also stimulates a higher sex libido, enhanced sex performance and satisfaction, both for men and women, which then of course benefits fertility.
-For men it’s said that it cures or improves erectile dysfunctional issues, having positive results for penile rigidity, penetration, and maintenance of erection.
+As for the health benefits, it’s thought that Ginseng has positive effects on the cardiovascular, immune, and neuronal system, but also stimulates libido, enhanced sexual performance and sexual satisfaction, both for men and women, which then of course also benefits fertility.
+For men it’s said that it cures or improves Erectile Dysfunction (ED), having positive results for penile rigidity and the duration of an erection.

 Another interesting observation is that there have been studies of Ginseng in relation to so-called sperm count, giving initial evidence that Ginseng may have positive effects on Spermatogenesis (the production or development of mature spermatozoa).
 Additionally, it’s thought that Ginseng helps to preserve ejaculated sperm.

 Ginseng may be taken cut, sliced or cooked in food or beverages, such as in tonics, side dishes, herbal drinks, teas, alcoholic drinks, and soups.
 It’s also commercially available as powder, liquid extracts, pills and capsules.